Top Stores for Buying Furniture in Germany [2026] - Live In Germany

 Buying Furniture in Germany – Offline or Online?

-Online furniture shopping in Germany has matured significantly.
-Platforms like Home24 and IKEA’s online store offer full delivery to your door, and according to Statista’s 2026 data, the furniture and home furnishings segment accounts for roughly €7.5 billion in German e-commerce revenue annually.
-That number tells you something real: Germans have largely gotten comfortable buying sofas and shelves without touching them first.
-Delivery times have improved too.
-Most major online retailers now get standard items to you within five to ten working days, and assembly services are increasingly available as an add-on.
+Online furniture shopping here has matured into something genuinely reliable.
+Platforms like Home24 and IKEA’s online store offer full door-to-door delivery, and according to Statista, the furniture and home furnishings segment generated roughly €7.5 billion in German e-commerce revenue in 2026.
+That figure tells you something real about how comfortable German consumers have become with buying a sofa they have never sat on.
+Delivery windows have tightened too.
+Most major retailers now get standard items to you within five to ten working days, and assembly services are increasingly available as a paid add-on if you would rather skip the instruction booklet entirely.

 Furniture Delivery in Germany

-If you want to skip the wait and the delivery fee, the most practical option is a Möbel-Taxi.
-These are small transporter vans that park in the lots of larger furniture stores, especially on weekends.
-The drivers offer short-haul transport on the spot, loading your flat-pack boxes and dropping them at your door for a flat fee.
-It is a very German solution to a very German problem, and it works surprisingly well.
+If you need furniture today rather than in six weeks, the most practical shortcut is a Möbel-Taxi.
+These are small transporter vans that park in the car parks of larger furniture stores, particularly on weekends.
+The driver loads your flat-pack boxes on the spot and drops everything at your door for a flat fee, usually agreed upfront in cash.
+It is a very German solution to a very German logistical problem, and it genuinely works.

-DriveNow and other car-sharing platforms also have larger vehicles available in some cities, so that is worth checking if you only need to move a few items rather than a whole living room worth of flat-pack boxes.
+Car-sharing platforms like ShareNow also list larger vehicles in some cities.
+That is worth checking if you only need to move a handful of items rather than an entire living room’s worth of flat-packs.

 Explore Top Hardware Stores in Germany